 1 2 Teaching Assistant (GTA) is assigned to an instructor, the instructor will not be eligible for grader support.
-3 -> 4 3) Gı rader Duties 5 6 7 8 a) A grader assigned to an undergraduate course in the SPH may be a current graduate student or have earned a graduate degree in a relevant discipline; graders may not be enrolled in the degree program in which the course they are supporting is offered.
+3 -> 4 3) 3) Grader Duties 5 6 7 8 a) A grader assigned to an undergraduate course in the SPH may be a current graduate student or have earned a graduate degree in a relevant discipline; graders may not be enrolled in the degree program in which the course they are supporting is offered.
 9 b ) Credore may be essioned the following responsibilities: 10 11 12 b) Graders may be assigned the following responsibilities: i) Marking multiple choice, true/false, fill-in-the blank, and short-answer quizzes, exams or other assessments based on an instructor-provided answer key.
 Graders may assign the 13 total earned grade to such assessments; 14 15 ii) Preliminary review and marking of long-answer, essay, and research paper assessments.
 The instructor must review and complete the final marking of such assessments, and assign 16 the grade; 17 18 iii) Data entry of exam/assessment scores for record keeping and calculation of final course grades.
 (Graders shall not enter course grades in Banweb); 19 iv) Clerical/administrative support such as scanning, copying, transcribing, and formatting of 20 assessment instruments; 21 v) Distribution and collection of assessments.
 22 23 c) Graders may not be assigned instructional responsibilities such as: 24 i) Responding to online course discussion group postings; 25 ii) Preparation of instructional content; 26 iii) Responding to student email inquiries or requests for additional instruction; 27 iv) Meeting with individual students or student groups to provide feedback on assessment of 28 course assignments or other forms of instruction; 29 v) Routine maintenance and posting of course materials to online platforms (D2L); 30 vi) Exam proctoring; 31 vii) Having direct classroom and/or laboratory instructional responsibilities; or, 32 viii) Holding office hours for the purpose of personal contact with students.
-33 1\ 34 d) Graders shall be oriented to their responsibilities by the course instructor.
-35 4) тт.
-36 4) H1 ring Protocols and Course Section Eligibility 37 , 38 a) When possible, the course instructor may identify and recommend to the Program Director 39 and the Associate Dean for Academic Affairs (AD/AA) student(s) who they believe are 40 qualified to be a grader for a specific course.
-41 42 b) Grader hiring decisions shall be made by the AD/AA.
-43 44 5) Gı rader Support Request Procedure 45 46 a) The instructor shall submit an enrollment projection for each course section they are teaching
+33 vin/110 taining office mound for the purpose of personal contact with statement.
+34 d) Graders shall be oriented to their responsibilities by the course instructor.
+35 u) Graders small be offented to their responsibilities by the course instructor.
+36 4) Ц ring Protocols and Course Section Eligibility 37 7) 1 11 ring I fotocols and Course section Engionity 38 a) When possible, the course instructor may identify and recommend to the Program Director 39 a) and the Associate Dean for Academic Affairs (AD/AA) student(s) who they believe are , , , , , , , , , , , , , , , , , , , , 40 qualified to be a grader for a specific course.
+41 1 \ C 1 1'' 1 '' 1 111 1 1 AD/AA 42 b) Grader hiring decisions shall be made by the AD/AA.
+43 -\ 44 5) Gr rader Support Request Procedure 45 46 a) The instructor shall submit an enrollment projection for each course section they are teaching

 1 by no later than four weeks prior to the commencement of the term grader support is 2 requested.
 3 b) At the time the course section grader support request is submitted, the instructor shall submit a 4 list of recommended or requested graders.
-5 6 shall become an addendum to the parties Collective Bargaining Agreement and shall be added 7 to the lang uage of the CBA as the parties deem appropriate when the successor agreement is compiled.
-8
+5 6 This MOA shall become an addendum to the parties Collective Bargaining Agreement and shall be added 7 to the language of the CBA as the parties deem appropriate when the successor agreement is compiled.
+Q